italia/iam-proxy-italia/README.md

 Here something that you should know before start.

 - You must enable more than a single IdP (multiple metadata or single metadata with multiple entities) to get *Discovery Service* working.
-- Proxy doesn't handle SAML2 SLO, so the spidSaml2 backend is configured with Authnforce -> True.
+- [To be updated, SATOSA now supports SLO] Proxy doesn't handle SAML2 SLO, so the spidSaml2 backend is configured with Authnforce -> True.
 For any further information see [Single Logout in Satosa](https://github.com/IdentityPython/SATOSA/issues/211).
 - SATOSA Saml2 backend configuration has a **policy** section that will let us to define specialized behaviours and configuration for each SP (each by entityid).
 In this example I defined a single "default" behaviour with attributes **name_format** to **urn:oasis:names:tc:SAML:2.0:attrname-format:uri**, due to my needs to handle many service providers for which it could be painfull do a static definition each time.